God’s Control Over His Creation

 Commentary

-God asked Job several questions about the animal kingdom in order to demonstrate how limited Job’s knowledge was.
-God was not seeking answers from Job.
-Instead He was getting Job to recognize and submit to God’s power and sovereignty.
-Only then could he hear what God was really saying.
+God questions Job about the animal kingdom to show how limited human understanding can be.
+God was not seeking information from Job; He was guiding Job to recognize His power and sovereignty.
+Only when Job humbly accepted God’s authority could he listen truly and learn from what the Lord was teaching him through creation.

 Application